nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

 model is now considering signal levels from each of the 4^6 possible combinations of 6-mers when doing basecalling.
 Before 5-mers were used.
-Does this mean that the ionic flux through the nanopore is in fact affected by 6 or more bases, rather than the 5 that was initially assumed?
-If so - and this seems likely - this may help with basecalling accuracy and it will be interesting to see if it resolves any previously difficult to sequence motifs (we looked at such under represented sequences in our recent paper here in the context of 5-mers:
+Does this mean that the ionic flux through the nanopore is in fact affected by 6 or more bases, rather than the 5 that we initially assumed?
+Or was 5 simply chosen to simplify the analysis.
+If the latter - and this seems likely - this may help with basecalling accuracy and it will be interesting to see if it resolves any previously difficult to sequence motifs (we looked at such under represented sequences in our recent paper here in the context of 5-mers: